thanhn062/LogBotPlus-Documentation/README.md

 ## <a name="review"/> Code Review
 https://www.youtube.com/watch?v=-r1KkZ8gDFA&ab_channel=JoeGlines-AutoHotkeyGuru

-- You're more than welcome to look Joe Glines up on google if you have a question about his credibility.
+- You're more than welcome to look up Joe Glines on google if you have any question about his credibility.
 ## <a name="setup"/> Setup

 1. Set up the text channels, here are some that I made for my tribe discord